Why is my supply line leaking water

 How do I know if my supply line is leaking?

-Signs of a leaking supply line include water dripping, pooling around the pipe, or visible cracks or holes in the line.
+Signs of a leaking supply line include water dripping from the connections, water stains around the line, or a sudden spike in your water bill.

 Can I fix a leaking supply line myself?